The education arm of the ITMAT is under the direction of Emma Meagher, MD. ITMAT offers several different training opportunities as described below.

 Key components of the undergraduate program are the support of undergraduate courses that emphasize pathophysiology and therapeutics, an annual colloquium, sponsorship of seminars at regional colleges and universities, a summer undergraduate internship program in translational and clinical research, and a partnership with Drexel University’s Co-op Program.
 Further information can be obtained directly from the CTSA Undergraduate Training Program web site.

-The CTSA KL2 program is directed at post-doctoral students, senior fellows, and junior faculty in the first 2 years of their faculty appointment in the Dental, Medical, Nursing and Veterinary Schools.
+The CTSA KL2 Mentored Career Development Program and ITMAT Scholarship Program are directed at post-doctoral students, senior fellows, and junior faculty in the first 2 years of their faculty appointment in the Dental, Medical, Nursing and Veterinary Schools.
 The program is directed towards providing formal didactic training and protected time for research trainees who’s clinical and translational research is focused on the elucidation of mechanistic and therapeutic aspects of disease process and research focused on bridging pediatric and adult medicine.
-Accepted students will be expected to enroll in a formal research training program relevant to their research endeavor (Master of Science in Translational Research or Epidemiology).
+Accepted students will be expected to enroll in a formal research training program relevant to their research endeavor (Master of Science in Translational Research).

 Details on the application process can be found here.